AllenDowney/ThinkBayes2/README.md

 # ThinkBayes2

 *Think Bayes* is an introduction to Bayesian statistics using computational methods.
+This is the repository for the second edition.

 The premise of this book, and the other books in the *Think X* series, is that if you know how to program, you can use that skill to learn other topics.